Abrasion Treatment in El Paso and Horizon City, TX

 • Wound that contains debris that you cannot remove safely on your own

-If you would like more information about abrasion treatment or require abrasion treatment, please feel free to come to UCare Urgent Care or call us!
-We welcome you to come to one of our two clinics located in El Paso, TX, for a walk-in appointment.
-We serve patients from El Paso TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and Horizon City TX.
+If you would like more information about abrasion treatment or require abrasion treatment, please feel free to come to UCare Urgent Care and Walk-In Clinic or call us!
+We welcome you to come to one of our clinics located in El Paso, TX, and Horizon City, TX for a walk-in appointment.
+We serve patients from El Paso TX, Horizon City TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and BEYOND.